Hemangioma — signs, diagnosis, treatment

 Statistics show that this pathology occurs in 10% of newborns, and three times more often in girls.
 About 80% of all cases affect the face, hairy areas of the head and neck.
 The number of affected places is not always limited to 1 or 2 tumors, they can amount to several hundred.
 Their sizes also vary from 0.08 to 1 inch (0.2-2.5 cm) in diameter.

-As for adult patients, the discovery of such pathology is the cause of insufficiently effective treatment in infancy.
+The discovery of hemangioma in adults is the cause of insufficiently effective treatment in infancy.

 Mechanism and causes of disease